OleHolmNielsen/Slurm_tools/slurmacct/README.md

 Slurm accounting report tools
 -----------------------------

-Generate top user and group accounting statistics from Slurm as an alternative to the ```sreport``` command.
+Generate top user and group accounting statistics from Slurm as a supplement to the ```sreport``` command, allowing much more flexibility in the reports.

 The tools are:

 ```